Ahsome/NIMA-Notes/Med Notes/Diseases/MSK/Arthritis/Gout.md

 - It most commonly affects the [[Glossary#^d61e39|Podagra]] joint ^9e9d3e
 - **Do not confuse** [[Med Notes/Diseases/MSK/Arthritis/Rheumatoid Arthritis\|Rheumatoid Arthritis]] nodules as [[#Tophaceous gout:]].
 These come from longstanding hyperuricemia
 - Urate is mostly excreted via Kidneys and Urine.
 As such, reduction in GFR is a trigger for gout
+- Not useful to measure uric acid levels for hyperuriemia for gout given most hyperuricemic patines never develop gout, they require a genetic disposition (See [[#Information]])

 ---
 # History